Module 3.12: ARM & Bicep Basics

 2. A junior engineer deploys a Bicep template containing only an App Service to a resource group that currently hosts your production SQL database.
 They accidentally append `--mode Complete` to the deployment command.
 What exactly happens to the SQL database, and why does this mode exist if it is so dangerous?

 The production SQL database will be permanently deleted.
 Complete mode instructs the Azure Resource Manager to make the resource group match the template exactly, meaning it will create the App Service and actively destroy any existing resources within the group that are not defined in the template.
 This mode exists because it provides a mechanism to enforce strict infrastructure-as-code parity, ensuring that no “drift” or manually created resources accumulate in a resource group over time.
-However, because of its highly destructive nature, Complete mode should only be used in tightly controlled, automated pipelines where the template is guaranteed to represent the entire environment, and always preceded by a what-if preview.
+However, because of its highly destructive nature, Complete mode should usually be reserved for tightly controlled, automated pipelines where the template is intended to represent the entire environment, and ideally preceded by a what-if preview.

 3. Your organization has three product teams (Frontend, Backend, Data) that all need to deploy standard Redis caches.
 Currently, they each copy-paste Bicep code, leading to wildly inconsistent TLS and firewall settings.
 How would you redesign this using Bicep modules to enforce security standards while letting teams deploy on their own?